Payment analytics

 The Purchase Authorization Rate measures the number of successfully paid orders divided by all submitted orders.
 Successfully paid orders include those where a refund or chargeback was processed after the payment.

 A purchase success rate of 100% would indicate that out of 100 incoming orders, 100 led to a successful order that at some point switched to the Paid status.
-A purchase success rate of 50% therefore would mean that out of 100 incoming orders, 50 were successfully processed and paid at some point, whereas the other half would have not been successful (for example, when the credit card was declined by a card issuer).
+A purchase success rate of 50% therefore would mean that out of 100 incoming orders, 50 were successfully processed and paid at some point, whereas the other half would not have been successful (for example, when the credit card was declined by a card issuer).

 The Purchase Authorization Rate graph displays the following data:

-• Purchase Authorization Rate for the selected period and the same period last year
+- Purchase Authorization Rate for the selected period and the same period last year

-• Revenue Retention Tools Uplift which is a percentage increase in revenue or orders achieved by leveraging Cleverbridge retention tools such as Account Updates, Expiration Date Checker, Dynamic Re-routing, and Automatic Retry.
+- Revenue Retention Tools Uplift, which is a percentage increase in revenue or orders achieved by leveraging Cleverbridge retention tools such as Account Updates, Expiration Date Checker, Dynamic Re-routing, and Automatic Retry.

 CC Submitted Orders